karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 One important thing here is that the **DNS Resolver Inbound endpoint needs to be set as a DNS Server in the VNET**, if not you won't be able to resolve any private resource.

-When creating a DNS private resolver there is also the concept of outbound endpoints, it enables conditional forwarding name resolution from Azure to on-premises, other cloud providers, or external DNS servers.
+When creating a Private DNS Resolver there is also the concept of outbound endpoints.
+An outbound endpoint enables conditional forwarding name resolution from Azure to on-premises, other cloud providers, or external DNS servers.

-In this case we don't need an outbound endpoint only and inbound one.
+In this case we don't need an outbound endpoint, only the inbound one.

 If you want to deploy the above example on your subscription and test it, you can find it on my [GitHub repository](https://github.com/karlospn/testing-private-dns-resolution-using-azure-dns-private-resolver).
 It uses Terraform to deploy it.

-There is not much worth mentioning and that's good news, you only need to provision an Azure DNS private resolver and an inbound enpdoint, set the endpoint as a DNS Server in your VNET and from this point forward you'll be able to resolve private DNS zones when connected to a P2S VPN.
+There is not much more worth mentioning and that's good news, you only need to provision an Azure DNS Private Resolver and an inbound enpdoint, set the inbound endpoint as a DNS Server in your VNET and from this point forward you'll be able to resolve private DNS zones when connected to a P2S VPN.

-The only interesting thing (it is only interesting if you're using Terraform with Azure) is that I'm using the [AzApi Terraform Provider](https://docs.microsoft.com/en-us/azure/developer/terraform/overview-azapi-provider) to provision the Private DNS Resolver instead of the official AzureRM Terraform provider.
+The only interesting thing worth mentioning (it is only interesting if you're using Terraform with Azure) is that I'm using the [AzApi Terraform Provider](https://docs.microsoft.com/en-us/azure/developer/terraform/overview-azapi-provider) to provision the Private DNS Resolver instead of the official AzureRM Terraform provider.

 The AzAPI provider is a thin layer on top of the Azure ARM REST APIs.
 The AzAPI provider enables you to manage any Azure resource type using any API version.
 This provider complements the AzureRM provider by enabling the management of new Azure resources and properties.